dirtdog792/Build-a-balance-sheet/README.md

 In your first tr, add a th element with the text Cash This is the cash we currently have on hand..
 Wrap all of that text except Cash in a span element with the class set to description.

 Following that, add three td elements with the following text (in order): $25, $30, $28.
 Give the third td element a class attribute set to current.
+Step 14
+In your second tr element, add a th element with the text Checking Our primary transactional account..
+Wrap that text, except for Checking , in a span element with the class attribute set to description.

+Following that, add three td elements with the following text (in order): $54, $56, $53.
+Give the third td element a class attribute set to current.